biologist79/ESPuino/README.md

 * (Optional) Short press of rotary encoder's button provides battery-voltage visualisation via Neopixel.
 Upper und lower voltage cut-offs can be adjusted via GUI.
 So for example if lower voltage is set to 3.2 V and upper voltage to 4.2 V, 50% of the LEDs indicate a voltage of 3.7 V.

 Please note: some Neopixels use a reversed addressing which leads to the 'problem', that all effects are shown counter clockwise.
-If you want to change that behaviour, just enable `NEOPIXEL_REVERSE_ROTATION`.
+If you want to change that behaviour, just enable `CONFIG_NEOPIXEL_REVERSE`.

 ### Buttons
 Important: this section describes my default-design: 3 buttons + rotary-encoder.
 Feel free to change number of buttons (up to 5) and button-actions according your needs in `settings.h` and your develboard-specific config-file (e.g. `settings-lolin32.h`).
 At maximum you can activate five buttons + rotary-encoder.